andrewschmidgit/obs-setup/README.md

+# Introduction
+This document tells you how to install OBS Studio, how to configure it initially, how to add [Scenes](#setup-scenes) and [Sources](#setup-input-devices-per-scene).
+I highly recommend reading this and then following the example over at [example](example.md)

 # Install
 > Install this on whatever computer you will be streaming from and is connected to the camera / sound.